-According to the US Department of Labor, demand for IT security analysts – cybersecurity – is projected to grow more than 14 percent, by 2024.
+According to the Bureau of Labor Statistics (BLS), demand for IT security analysts – cybersecurity – is projected to grow more than 31% by 2029.
 In fact, the demand for professionals who possess cybersecurity skills is growing four times faster than other IT jobs, and twelve times faster than the total labor market.

 The need for robust cybersecurity is well known.
 Securing the technologies that power our economy, military, industry and personal lives is a critical priority.
 News stories about large-scale data breaches, identity theft, international hacking, and loss of intellectual property emerge daily.
 The IT security field is growing, yet employers and government agencies still face a significant shortage.

 So, where do information security analysts work, and what skills are important for them to possess?
 They work in a variety of fields including professional services, finance, manufacturing and defense.
 These professionals work with a variety of network devices, computers and servers, as well as software packages to secure technology resources.
 The work is often fast-paced, and possessing the skill set to solve complex problems quickly is a daily requirement.
 Though the work can be intense, it can also be very rewarding because workers know that they’ve successfully helped keep families, finances and our nation safe.

 As a security analyst, your work days will be filled with important tasks and projects.
 Some of the most common duties are to conducting vulnerability testing, investigate security threats and collect forensic data.
 Working in the field of IT provides the opportunity to gain new skill sets, learn new technologies and be a part of constant innovation.
 Solving complex problems and understanding that the work you do is critical to the success of the business or organization you support can be very rewarding.